List of prime ministers of Mongolia

-The Prime Minister of Mongolia is the head of government of Mongolia.
-The office was established in 1912, shortly after the Bogd Khanate of Mongolia declared its independence from the Qing dynasty during the Mongolian Revolution of 1911.
-(Note: Outer Mongolia was de jure part of the Republic of China until 5 January 1946, when the ROC officially recognized its de facto independence (following the referendum held on 20 October 1945).)
+The prime minister of Mongolia is the head of the Government of Mongolia, which is the highest executive body in Mongolia.
+The office was de jure established in 1912, shortly after the Bogd Khanate of Mongolia declared its independence from the Qing dynasty during the Mongolian Revolution of 1911.
+(Note: Outer Mongolia was under military occupation of the Republic of China (ROC) from October 1919 to March 1921.
+It remained de jure part of the ROC (as the Mongolia Area) until 5 January 1946, when the ROC officially recognized its de facto independence (following the referendum held on 20 October 1945).)
+Sain Noyon Khan Tögs-Ochiryn Namnansüren was the first officeholder, serving from 1912 until his death in 1919.
+After the outbreak of the Russian Civil War and Namnansüren's death, Mongolia was reoccupied by the Republic of China in mid-1919.